 The Dandolo Grand Canal Suite is a beautiful luxury suite, appointed with wooden parquet flooring and a generously appointed lounge area.
 It offers a picturesque and romantic view overlooking the Grand Canal, and a separate office.

 Ornate furnishings and stunning décor add glamour to the objects d’arte, handpicked for this luxury suite.
-It features a king sized bed, luxury marble bathroom with a combined bath and shower complete with luxury toiletries, complimentary bottled water, international satellite TV and Wi-Fi access.
+It features a king sized bed, luxury marble bathroom with a combined bath and shower complete with luxury toiletries,complimentary mineral water at turndown, international satellite TV and Wi-Fi access.